bips-hb/PracticalGuide/README.md

 The pdf can be downloaded from arXiv: www.arxiv.org/abs/2108.13395.

 ### ... download the code
-The R code included in the guide is in the file RCode.R.
+The file `RCode.R` contains all the code required to reproduce the analyses performed in the guide.

 ### ... download the source files
 The guide was created using R Markdown.
-You can reprode the pdf by following these steps:
+You can reproduce the pdf by following these steps:
 1) Download all files in this repository into a single folder.
 2) Make sure that the R packages rmarkdown, pcalg, bnlearn, mice, tpc and micd are installed.
 Note that in order to install tpc and micd, you need to have Rtools40 installed on your computer.
 ```R